-The brachial plexus arises from the ventral rami of C5 to T1.
+The brachial plexus arises from the anterior rami of spinal nerves C5 to T1.
 The medial cord gives rise to the ulnar nerve (C8-T1).
 This nerve is the main nerve that innervates the intrinsic hand muscles, apart from the thenar eminence and radial two lumbricals.
 Flexor carpi ulnaris and the ulnar head of flexor digitorum profundus are also innervated by the ulnar nerve.
 The ulnar nerve also supplies sensation to the palmar and dorsal surfaces of the ulnar one and a half fingers.

 The posterior cord gives rise to the radial nerve (C5-T1), which innervates the triceps brachii and the extensor muscles of the forearm.
 It also supplies sensation over the posterior surface of the arm, forearm, and hand.
 The axillary nerve (C5-6) is also a branch of the posterior cord, and innervates the deltoid and teres minor muscles.
 It also supplies sensation over the regimental patch area of the shoulder.
 The thoracodorsal nerve (C6-8) is also a branch of the posterior cord and innervates the latissimus dorsi.

 The lateral cord gives rise to the musculocutaneous nerve (C5-6/7), which innervates the flexor compartment of the arm: biceps brachii, brachialis, and coracobrachialis.
 It also is renamed the lateral cutaneous nerve of the forearm (antebrachial) after it leaves the flexor compartment of the arm.